Mathur, Chennai

-Mathur (மாத்தூர்) is a residential area located north of Chennai, a metropolitan city in Tamil Nadu, India.
+Mathur is a residential area located north of Chennai, a metropolitan city in Tamil Nadu, India.
 Mathur is administered by the Greater Chennai Corporation and belongs to Madhavaram taluk of Chennai district.

 Location

 Mathur is located north of Chennai with Manali in the east and Madhavaram Milk Colony to the south.
 Other neighboring areas include Madhavaram, Kosappur and Kodungaiyur.

 History

 In earlier days Mathur is a rural area comprising the villages Periyamathur and Chinnamathur.
 In the early 1990s the Tamil Nadu Housing Board and the Madras Metropolitan Development Authority planned and developed a township in the village of Periyamathur and named as Mathur MMDA.
 In October 2011, the erstwhile Mathur village panchayat is merged with Greater Chennai Corporation and it came under the jurisdiction of Greater Chennai Corporation.
-Though Mathur was merged into Greater Chennai Corporation in 24 October 2011 it remained as a part of Madhavaram taluk in Thiruvallur district till 15 August 2018 which was later added into Chennai district officially with other areas fall under the Greater Chennai Corporation limits.
+Though Mathur was merged into Greater Chennai Corporation on 24 October 2011 it remained as a part of Madhavaram taluk in Thiruvallur district till 15 August 2018 which was later added into Chennai district officially with other areas fall under the Greater Chennai Corporation limits.
 On 11 June 2020, the Government of Tamil Nadu renamed Mathur as Maaththoor along with other neighborhoods and towns of Tamil Nadu as per the pronunciation in Tamil language and later withdrawn the move within a week.